Red Hydra broadsides/prints are available at Vamp & Tramp, Booksellers LLC, www.vampandtramp.com.

 All Praise The Golden Dog!

-A prose poem by Steve Miller sweetly describing all the dogs he has lived and their impact on his life, with a powerful two-block linocut by Kyle Clark.
+A prose poem by Steve Miller sweetly describing the dogs he has lived with and their impact on his life, with a powerful two-block linocut by Kyle Clark.
 14"w x 13"h.
-Published 2021. $50
+Published by Red Hydra Press in 2021. $75

 Today, out of the sunrise bursts a golden dog.
 It carries the spirit of all dogs. ...